AYUSH19VERMA/Mechanistic-Model/README.md

 SBML_file.xml:
 Fungal Infection model into SBML amici.ipynb:
-To implemente Model, solver and trajectory plotting of model in amici.
+To implemente Model, solver and trajectory plotting of model in amici